 Are you a business owner or a professional big wig?
 If so, then you know exactly what I’m talking about when I say, “trade shows.”
 And you’re probably also familiar with promotional products – you know those logoed pens and water bottles you bring to decorate your booth.

 It’s part of trade show history to come armed with these freebies.
 Still, though, you don’t just want to bring any old thing to the table.

 The end of the year is the time when we’re all thinking about ad budgets.
-Let’s get you on the right track with your promo product spending!
+Let’s figure out if you spent wisely on your trade show giveaways and get you on the right track with your promo product spending!

 Was the Trade Show a Success?

 First things first, take a moment to reflect about your trade show experiences over the last year.
 How did they go?
 Did a crazy amount of people come to your booth or were you sitting there alone on your phone most of the time?

 To get your brain whirling, start with the quiz below!